 Plex makes it easy to share movies, stream them to other devices and even watch and record live TV on a range of devices.
-Streaming media at home is one of its real strengths and as someone who likes watching movies, this works well for me.
-One thing I have been learning about is managing all those movies.
-Things like how to add, move and delete a movie in Plex.
-Here is what I learned.
+Streaming media at home is one of Plex’s real strengths and as someone who likes watching movies, this works really well for me.

 Managing media in Plex